 The legislative instrument for information to be provided with applications sets out the information requirements for applications.
 Guidelines on the how to address the types of information that may be submitted are in the data guidelines section.
 Applications that involve considerable data assessment will have higher fees and longer assessment timeframes than those that rely on fewer assessments or use of reference products.

-The APVMA also accepts timeshift applications for the approval of a new active constituent and the registration of an associated chemical product.
-Under a timeshift application arrangement, we work with the applicant to agree on a project plan that sets out the timeframe for conducting the necessary assessments to allow us to consider our satisfaction against the safety, efficacy and trade criteria.
+The APVMA also accepts timeshift applications for the approval of new active constituents and the registration or variation of chemical products.
+Under a timeshift application arrangement, we work with the applicant through the pre-application assistance process to agree on a project plan that sets out the timeframe for conducting the necessary assessments to allow us to consider our satisfaction against the safety, efficacy and trade criteria.
 The same fees apply as for a non-timeshift application, as the assessment components are the same.

 Timeshift applications can be particularly useful to facilitate global joint reviews (GJRs).
-A GJR is the concurrent evaluation of a new active constituent and associated agricultural chemical product through a globally coordinated system of evaluations, peer reviews and report-sharing with other comparable regulators, typically OECD member governments.
+A GJR is the concurrent evaluation of a new active constituent and associated agricultural chemical product through a globally coordinated system of evaluations, peer reviews and report-sharing with other comparable regulators, typically Organisation for Economic Co-operation and Development (OECD) member governments.

 Variations to active constituents, agvet chemical products and labels